 A long-lost temple dedicated to the Goddess Artemis that was finally discovered in Evia, Greece after 100 years of archaeological research is revealing more of its secret treasures.

-The temple was discovered by a team from the Swiss Archaeological School and Greek Archaeological Service after working out that ancient directions to the site were wrong.
+The temple was discovered by a team from the Swiss Archaeological School and Greek Archaeological Service after they worked out that ancient directions to the site were wrong.

 They switched their dig from the ancient city of Eretria to a site at the foot of a hill near the small fishing village of Amarynthos.